In honor of Breast Cancer Awareness Month, try these simple tips to support the one you love.

 5. Focus on the good things in your life.
 Remind your loved one of the good things happening in his life.
 This will help the person focus on the positives instead of the illness.

 If you still have trouble coping after using these tips, seek the services of a counselor or clergyman that can lead you in the right direction.
-10 Unmistakable Ways To Know He's Head-Over-Heels For You
+10 Unmistakable Ways To Tell If A Man Is In Love With You

 Stan Popovich is the author of "A Layman's Guide to Managing Fear Using Psychology, Christianity and Non Resistant Methods" - an easy to read book that presents a general overview of techniques that are effective in managing persistent fears and anxieties.
 For additional information go to: http://www.managingfear.com/